Issam-Allymis/Trivia-Quest/README.md

 4. Ive used [Stack Overflow](https://stackoverflow.com/) [W3Schools](https://www.w3schools.com/) I have included references and tutorials throughout my project to assist me whenever I encountered difficulties or needed a refresher on how to write specific sections of code.

 #Bugs
-- I faced challenges when implementing the timeout function in my code to transition to the next question.
-Despite my efforts, I couldn't get the game to start properly, and I struggled to identify the root cause of this issue.
 - I encountered another issue where, upon selecting the quit button in the game, only the first question would appear below the start button.
 I struggled to resolve this bug and couldn't determine the underlying cause of the issue.

+## Future fuatures
+- Implementing the timeout function in my code to transition to the next question.
+Despite my efforts, I couldn't get the game to start properly, and I struggled to identify the root cause of this issue.

 # Deployment
 ## GitHub